proxmox/proxmox-backup/docs/introduction.rst

 What is Proxmox Backup Server?
 ------------------------------

-Proxmox Backup Server is an enterprise-class, client-server backup software package that backs up :term:`virtual machine`\ s, :term:`container`\ s, and physical hosts.
-It is specially optimized for the `Proxmox Virtual Environment`_ platform and allows you to back up your data securely, even between remote sites, providing easy management with a web-based user interface.
+Proxmox Backup Server is an enterprise-class, client-server backup solution that is capable of backing up :term:`virtual machine`\ s, :term:`container`\ s, and physical hosts.
+It is specially optimized for the `Proxmox Virtual Environment`_ platform and allows you to back up your data securely, even between remote sites, providing easy management through a web-based user interface.

 It supports deduplication, compression, and authenticated encryption (AE_).
 Using :term:`Rust` as the implementation language guarantees high performance, low resource usage, and a safe, high-quality codebase.

 Proxmox Backup uses state of the art cryptography for both client-server communication and backup content :ref:`encryption <client_encryption>`.
 All